Anselm of Aosta

 - St. Anselm Seminary (Aosta, Via dei Cappuccini, 2): built by Giuseppe Augusto Duc, Bishop of Aosta, from 1889-1891, on the buildings of a previous Capuchin convent (founded in 1618 and abolished by the French government in 1802).

 - Academy of Saint Anselm.
-Founded in 1855, it is the oldest and most prestigious cultural institution in Valle d'Aosta.
+Founded in 1855, it is the oldest and most prestigious cultural institution in the Aosta Valley.